Related articles

 Closing note

-1) require “config/boot.rb” to setup load paths
+1) requires “config/boot.rb” to configure load paths.

 2) require railties and engines

-3) Define Rails.application as “class MyApp::Application < Rails::Application”
+3) Define Rails.application as “class MyApp: :Application < Rails: :Application”.

-4) Run config.before_configuration callbacks
+4) Execute config.before_configuration callbacks

-6) Run config.before_initialize callbacks
+6) Execute config.before_initialize callbacks

-10) Run config.before_eager_load and eager_load! if eager_load is true
+10) Run config.before_eager_load and eager_load! if eager_load is true.

-• Require all gems from your Gemfile
+• Requires all the gems in your Gemfile

 • Your server is now waiting for requests!